a20r/locaudio/README.md

 1. Run the server
 	-  `python run.py localhost 8000`

+1. (Optional) View the main page
+	1. Open browser
+	1. Go to `localhost:8000`

 #### To Run Tests
 **NOTE: All commands should be spawned from different terminal sessions**